gastonstat/relic-stat159/syllabus.md

 ### Project Policy

 - There will be three projects (one each month)
-- If you fail to submit one project, you will fail the course
+- If you fail to submit any of the projects, you will fail the course
-- I will give you a list of project requirements
+- I will provide a list of project requirements
-- Mmeeting all requirements gives you a B, but does not guarantee an A
+- Meeting all requirements gives you a B, but does not guarantee an A
 - We are expecting that you add value and personal touch to each project
 - Projects 2 and 3 cannot be done individually (you need to COLLABORATE!)

 ### Collaboration Policy

-- You will have to work in teams (presentation, 2nd and 3rd project)
+- You will have to work in teams (presentation, 2nd and 3rd projects)
 - All team members must be knowledgeable of other members contributions
 - You will be responsible to do peer review and check each other’s work
-- It’s possible to have conflicts between team members
-- You will have to solve them (don’t ask me to solve your problems)
+- It’s possible to have conflicts between team members.
+If this happends, you will have to solve them (don't ask me to solve your problems)
-- If you have a lot of commitments (sports, cal band) come talk to me ASAP
+- If you have a lot of commitments (e.g. sports, cal band) come talk to me ASAP

 ### <a name="email-policy"></a>Email Policy